 What is Air Suspension?

-Air suspension is a type of vehicle suspension powered by an electric or engine-driven air pump or compressor.
+It is a type of vehicle suspension powered by an electric or engine-driven air pump or compressor.
 This compressor pumps the air into flexible bellows, usually made from textile-reinforced rubber.
 The air pressure inflates the bellows and raises the chassis from the axle.

 So what is the difference between a traditional suspension and air suspension?
 The basic difference is we are replacing steel springs and leaf springs with airbags/springs these are rubber membrane which holds pressurized air on which your vehicle is riding on.
-The traditional suspension has a damper mechanism set to a certain ride control, while the air suspension system uses air compressor with the shock absorbers to maintain the ride control.
+The traditional suspension has a damper mechanism set to a certain ride control, while the air suspension system uses an air compressor with the shock absorbers to maintain the ride control.

 There is a frame in which the airline runs through and it connects all the airbags.
 An air pump supplies air to the airbags and maintains the air pressure according to the need.
 The control unit is the brain of this system which senses everything and manages the air supply and also the ride height using height sensors.
 The drier is used to remove any moisture in the air which is sucked from the atmosphere.
-Height sensor maintains the ride height to the level which you have adjusted using the controls.
+The height sensor maintains the ride height to the level which you have adjusted using the controls.

 Consider a situation where you have a truck (Dodge RAM) it has air suspension.
 There are mostly three levels in which we can adjust the ride height.
 High for off-road where you get maximum ground clearance.
 Medium for daily driving where you’re driving on normal roads.
 Low for high-speed driving which will have minimum air resistance.
 It also adjusts the ride height even if you add more weight, for example, if you increase the load in the rear normal vehicle will lean back, but the air suspension will sense it and level the ride height.